 I have supported families in birth centers, hospitals, NICU, outpatient, and private practice.

 I love hiking, traveling, theatre and art.
-I also teach Pilates pre and postnatally and am a Reiki practitioner.
+I also teach pre and postnatal pilates, and I am a Reiki practitioner.

 After my son was admitted to the NICU, I knew I was learning a lot and wanted to share it with others.

 I became an IBCLC because of my own feeding challenges with my child.
 I was getting conflicting information about how/when to feed from different care providers.
 I became an IBCLC because I wanted to care for families in ways that I was cared for and in the ways I was not cared for.
-Human milk feeding is based in research and science which needs to be given to families to empower and educate them which will lead them to making their own unique feeding plan.
+Human milk feeding is based on research and science, which needs to be given to families to empower and educate them.
+This will help them to make their own unique feeding plan.